K-JC/drf-foodies-api/README.md

 # Bugs
 * During the start of the project when using npm start an error occurred in the terminal which was “ code: 'ERR_OSSL_EVP_UNSUPPORTED” so I went to search slack for an answer and it looked like that everytime I wanted to start my app I would need to use “nvm install 16 && nvm use 16”  this would now allow me to start my app, but it was something I need to do every time.
-* Foodies-drf-api profile page error 500, changes were migrated to the database, wasn't connected correctly.
+* drf-foodies-api profile page error 500, solved this by migrating changes to the database as wasn't connected correctly.
 * The edit profile wasn’t loading correctly, my route needed a "/" to the end of the file path.
 * The drop down menu for editing posts was not working as expected, after going through my code I had used a capital in PostsPage it should have been lowercase to begin with postsPage.
 Once corrected the drop down menu worked as expected.
 * Comment count was not showing, after going through my code it turned out to be a spelling error in my post.js once corrected the number of comments was now showing as expected.
-* While trying to implement emoji picker so that a user could add an emoji to their comment I was unable to make this work, after looking through slack and stackoverflow I realised that emojis are universal and will already be in the keyboard for smaller screens like phones and tablets.
+* While trying to implement emoji picker so that a user could add an emoji to their comment I was unable to make this work, after looking through slack and stackoverflow I realized that emojis are universal and will already be in the keyboard for smaller screens like phones and tablets.
 For desktops you need to press the windows key + and . to open an emoji window and then these can be added into a comment.
 * When originally trying to deploy the back end to heroku the only page I had trouble with was the “profiles” page and an error of 500 was showing.
 I went back to my code and I did fix an error with my ProfilesList views.
 I had put the wrong generics in there and should have been generics.ListAPIView.
 I deployed once more and I then checked the profiles page and the 500 error was no longer showing and the information on the profile was showing.
 * While originally trying to deploy my project my api wasn't talking to my front end and I had a lot of CORS errors come up in my chrome dev tools console(Cors No Header Origin).
 After much headache over trying to fix this I had seen that we could combine our repositories into one work space which would mean that cors would no longer be an issue as the api was coming from the same workspace/shared base URL.
 I followed the steps set by code institute to enable my project to contain both front end and back end portions of the project and once all was set up and I deployed my project to heroku it was finally working!